sidharthsethia/AppUsageChecker/README.md

 limitation if we want to cater to users on Android 12 and above.
 I have tried using a hack to listen for every 1 minute in case we have an which has crossed the limit but the result has been flaky.
+- All the modules, packages and classes are implemented keeping testing in mind.

 Screenshots